DrShnitzel/DrShnitzel/README.md

 ## What I’m looking to do next

 I want to improve my skills with high loaded systems and get some practice with my english.
-I prefer to mork remotly from Russia, but if it's a good offer I can relocate.
-I worked remotly more then 5 years and I have good selforganisation skills.
+I prefer to work remotely from Russia, but if it's a good offer I can relocate.
+I worked remotely more then 5 years and I have good self-organisation skills.

 ## Primary skills